 - a.
-Capability: - Outline the Project team's track record of research excellence and skills that are relevant to the proposed Project including the Applicant organisation, any partner organisations and key personnel.
+Capability: Outline the Project team's track record of research excellence and skills and/or experience that are relevant to the proposed Project including the Applicant organisation, any partner organisations and key personnel.
 (200 word limit) - b.
-Capacity: - Demonstrate that the Applicant organisation, any partner organisations and key personnel have the resources, skill, expertise and research infrastructure (or that these will be accessible or made available) to achieve the Project outcomes.
+Capacity: Demonstrate that the Applicant organisation, any partner organisations and key personnel have the resources, skills, expertise and research infrastructure (or that these will be accessible or made available) to achieve the Project outcomes.
 (200 word limit)